-The BTEC National Extended Diploma is an ideal programme for school leavers.
+The BTEC National Extended Diploma is an ideal programme for school leavers and adults.
 This two-year full-time course is designed to encourage you to develop your creative personal skills and qualities you need for work, learning and to help you achieve your full potential.
 If you are looking for a career in the fashion industry then this is ideal as it provides you with specialist studies directly relevant to the fashion and clothing professions, and practical understanding of the skills required.

 In your first year you will gain a 90 Credit Diploma and in the second an Extended Diploma, which is the equivalent of 3 A Levels.